 This is a contest that's associated with the World's Champion Duck Calling Contest and it is held in Stuttgart, Arkansas.
 Contestants then compete for college scholarships totaling $4,250 across four placements… so if you think you can call a duck with the best of them, the top prize of $2,000 could be yours.

-Unfortunately, the deadline for applications for the 2016-2017 Academic Scholarship passed on June 15, 2016.
-But that just means that the next round should be coming up soon.
-If you think you even might be interested in applying for the scholarship, check in with the National Potato Council Scholarship website from time-to-time.
-Applications for the 2017-2018 school year should be coming up any time.
+The deadline for applications for the 2020-2021 Academic Scholarship will be available in the spring of 2020.
+If you think you even might be interested in applying for the scholarship, check-in with the National Potato Council Scholarship website from time-to-time.

 The Tall Club International Foundation Scholarship should have broader appeal, since the qualification requirements are more generic (than the National Potato Scholarship at least) and since they actually award several scholarships, rather than just one.
-In fact, they issued 10 in 2015 and 15 in 2016!
+In fact, they issued nearly twenty in 2019!

 There are also 39 chapters across the US and Canada, greatly increasing the chance of getting the scholarship.
 If you're tall what have you got to lose?